Adejumok/World-Oldest-Businesses/README.md

 # World-Oldest-Businesses
-Welcome to the World Oldest Businesses Data Analytics project!
-This project aims to analyze and gain insights into businesses worldwide using Python programming and data analytics techniques.
-By leveraging real-world datasets and powerful Python libraries, we explore the landscape of businesses around the world, uncover patterns, trends, and key indicators.
+Welcome to the World's Oldest Businesses Data Analytics project!
+This project aims to analyze and explore data related to some of the world's oldest businesses using Python programming and data analytics techniques.
+By leveraging historical datasets and powerful Python libraries, we delve into the rich history of long-standing businesses, uncovering fascinating insights and trends.

 ## Introduction